-The Reserve Requirement as of August 17, 2020 is \$5,813,400.00.
+The Reserve Requirement as of August 17, 2020 is \$7,982,888.13.

-Any changes to the Rates and Methods of Apportionment of the Special Taxes for the Districts approved or submitted to the qualified electors for approval prior to the filing of the Annual Report and a description of any parcels for which the Special Taxes have been prepaid in the Fiscal Year for which the Annual Report is being prepared.
+iii.
+Any changes to the Rates and Method of Apportionment of the Special Taxes approved or submitted to the qualified electors for approval prior to the filing of the Annual Report.

-There have been no changes made to the Rates and Methods of Apportionment approved or submitted to the qualified electors for approval.
-There have been no parcels that prepaid their Special Taxes in Fiscal Year 2019-2020.
+There have been no changes made to the Rate and Method of Apportionment approved or submitted to the qualified electors for approval.

 iv.
-An update of the estimated assessed value-to-lien ratio for the Districts in the aggregate, which may be in the form of Table 7 in the Official Statement, based upon the current fiscal year Special Tax levies, the most recent information available with the respect to overlapping debt and the assessed values of the property for the current fiscal year.
+An update of the estimated assessed value-to-lien ratio for the District substantially in the form of Table 5 in the Official Statement based upon the most recent Special Tax levy preceding the date of the Annual Report and on the assessed values of property for the current fiscal year.